Technigo/project-happy-thoughts-api/README.md

 ## The problem

 I used Mongoose methods from the lectures.
-The endpoints worked when I tried them locally. i did not manage to deploy.
-I get Application error on the deployed endpoint and I don't see the collection in Mongo DB Atlas.
+The endpoints worked when I tried them locally.
+Then I had trouble deploying.
+I got an error trying to look at the Heroku endpoint and I didn't see any collection in my MongoDB Atlas cluster.
+After much trouble shooting together with a team mate, it turned out I shouldn't have quotes around my connection string in the config vars in Heroku settings.
+Removing them, it worked!

 ## View it live

+###ENDPOINTS

 https://linneas-happy-thoughts.herokuapp.com/thoughts
 Use with GET to return 20 latest thoughts sorted chronologically by creation time.